tuahivaa/slider/README.md

 # slider
 first introduction to android development.
 Created a very simple game, the Slider.

+you have the possiility to play with a friend or against the computer. when a button is pressed it slides an image, the first player to align 5 of his/her images win the game.
+VERY SIMPLE.

 I added the 'main' file that is created in Android Studio when a new project is created.
 Just replace it.